Preloader

 Risky behaviours, stigma, and silence often play a hidden role in liver damage what’s unspoken can be just as harmful.

 Liver issues don’t always show up on the outside.
-Many people with liver stress look healthy, which is why so much goes unnoticed until it’s advanced.
+Many people look completely healthy while liver damage develops silently, going unnoticed until it becomes advanced.

 Young adults often get brushed off or told to “wait and see.”
 That can delay needed care.